Meet the Alumni Governing Council 2019-20

 Claire Figel '13

-Claire was born and raised in Washington, DC and attended high school at Potomac, where she played 12 seasons of soccer, basketball and lacrosse.
+Claire grew up in Washington, DC, and attended high school at Potomac, where she played 12 seasons of soccer, basketball and lacrosse.
 After Potomac, Claire graduated with honors from Bucknell University in 2017, receiving a bachelor’s degree in political science and Spanish.
-Claire returned to Washington to work in the U.S. House of Representatives for the Committee on Foreign Affairs, where she focuses on Western Hemisphere policy.
+Claire returned to Washington to serve as a Congressional staffer.

 Cameron Kahl '12

 Cameron graduated Potomac in 2012 and played DIII football at Denison University while earning a bachelor's degree in economics and Mandarin Chinese.
 Currently, Cameron is a field engineer with Clark Construction, where he manages overall site operations and logistics.

 Clark Construction, founded in 1906, has a portfolio that features projects of all sizes and levels of complexity, from intricate interior renovations of some of the most complex civil operations in the country.

 Pamela is a practicing partner in Internal Medicine at the Arlington Medical Associates in Shirlington, VA.
 She graduated from The George Washington University School of Medicine in 2008 and from the George Washington University Hospital Internal Medicine Residency program in 2011.
 After completing a B.A. in Neuroscience with minors in English and Psychology at The University of Pennsylvania in 2003, she spent a year researching sex chromosome disorders at Thomas Jefferson University in Philadelphia and at the National Institutes of Health in Maryland.

 Her parents still live in Alexandria, VA, where she grew up, and her brother, Eric (also a Potomac School alumnus!) lives in Bethesda with his family.
 “Auntie Pammy” loves spending time with her niece, Scarlett, and nephew, Dylan!